-Business View Magazine interviews representatives of the Goddard Catering Group (Barbados) Ltd., as part of our focus on best practices of Caribbean businesses.
+Business View Caribbean interviews representatives of the Goddard Catering Group (Barbados) Ltd., as part of our focus on best practices of Caribbean businesses.

 It all started in 1954, with a small catering business at the Crane Hotel in Barbados, seven miles from the airport.
 Fast forward to 2015.
 Goddard Catering (Barbados) is now a key part of the Catering Division of Goddard Enterprises Limited – a group boasting four major divisions operating in 30 countries.